awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.OptionalConfig.md

    If you do not specify the save behavior for your mapper instance, the default is `UPDATE`\.
 **Note**
 DynamoDBMapper transactional operations do not support `DynamoDBMapperConfig.SaveBehavior` enumeration\.
 + A `DynamoDBMapperConfig.TableNameOverride` object—Instructs the mapper instance to ignore the table name specified by a class's `DynamoDBTable` annotation, and instead use a different table name that you supply\.
-This is useful when partitioning your data into multiple tables at run time\.
+This is useful when partitioning your data into multiple tables at runtime\.

 You can override the default configuration object for `DynamoDBMapper` per operation, as needed\.